-- 1. Startup files are read and executed as described in Section 6.2 [Bash Startup Files], page 73. - 2.
-Job Control (see Chapter 7 [Job Control], page 89) is enabled by default.
-When job control is in effect, Bash ignores the keyboard-generated job control signals SIGTTIN, SIGTTOU, and SIGTSTP. - Bash expands and displays PS1 before reading the first line of a command, and expands and displays PS2 before reading the second and subsequent lines of a multi-line command. - 4.
-Bash executes the value of the PROMPT\COMMAND variable as a command before printing the primary prompt, \$PS1 (see Section 5.2 [Bash Variables], page 61). - 5.
-Readline (see Chapter 8 [Command Line Editing], page 93) is used to read commands from the user's terminal. - 6.
-Bash inspects the value of the ignoreeof option to set -o instead of exiting immediately when it receives an EOF on its standard input when reading a command (see Section 4.3.1 [The Set Builtin], page 51). - 7.
-Command history (see Section 9.1 [Bash History Facilities], page 121) and history expansion (see Section 9.3 [History Interaction], page 123) are enabled by default.
-Bash will save the command history to the file named by \$HISTFILE when an interactive shell exits.
+- 1. Startup files are read and executed as described in Section 6.2 [Bash Startup Files], page 84. - 2.
+Job Control (see Chapter 7 [Job Control], page 100) is enabled by default.
+When job control is in effect, Bash ignores the keyboard-generated job control signals SIGTTIN, SIGTTOU, and SIGTSTP. - 3.
+Bash expands and displays PS1 before reading the first line of a command, and expands and displays PS2 before reading the second and subsequent lines of a multi-line command.
+Bash displays PS0 after it reads a command but before executing it. - 4.
+Bash executes the value of the PROMPT\COMMAND variable as a command before printing the primary prompt, \$PS1 (see Section 5.2 [Bash Variables], page 71). - 5.
+Readline (see Chapter 8 [Command Line Editing], page 104) is used to read commands from the user's terminal. - 6.
+Bash inspects the value of the ignoreeof option to set -o instead of exiting immediately when it receives an EOF on its standard input when reading a command (see Section 4.3.1 [The Set Builtin], page 60). - 7.
+Command history (see Section 9.1 [Bash History Facilities], page 137) and history expansion (see Section 9.3 [History Interaction], page 139) are enabled by default.
+Bash will save the command history to the file named by \$HISTFILE when a shell with history enabled exits.

-- 8. Alias expansion (see Section 6.6 [Aliases], page 79) is performed by default. - 9.
-In the absence of any traps, Bash ignores SIGTERM (see Section 3.7.6 [Signals], page 32). - 10.
-In the absence of any traps, SIGINT is caught and handled ((see Section 3.7.6 [Signals], page 32).
+- 8. Alias expansion (see Section 6.6 [Aliases], page 90) is performed by default. - 9.
+In the absence of any traps, Bash ignores SIGTERM (see Section 3.7.6 [Signals], page 39). - 10.
+In the absence of any traps, SIGINT is caught and handled ((see Section 3.7.6 [Signals], page 39).
 SIGINT will interrupt some shell builtins. - 11.
-An interactive login shell sends a SIGHUP to all jobs on exit if the huponexit shell option has been enabled (see Section 3.7.6 [Signals], page 32). - 12.
-The '-n' invocation option is ignored, and 'set -n' has no effect (see Section 4.3.1 [The Set Builtin], page 51). - 13.
-Bash will check for mail periodically, depending on the values of the MAIL, MAILPATH, and MAILCHECK shell variables (see Section 5.2 [Bash Variables], page 61). - 14.
-Expansion errors due to references to unbound shell variables after 'set -u' has been enabled will not cause the shell to exit (see Section 4.3.1 [The Set Builtin], page 51). - 15.
-The shell will not exit on expansion errors caused by var being unset or null in \${var:?word} expansions (see Section 3.5.3 [Shell Parameter Expansion], page 19). - 16.
+An interactive login shell sends a SIGHUP to all jobs on exit if the huponexit shell option has been enabled (see Section 3.7.6 [Signals], page 39). - 12.
+The -n invocation option is ignored, and 'set -n' has no effect (see Section 4.3.1 [The Set Builtin], page 60). - 13.
+Bash will check for mail periodically, depending on the values of the MAIL, MAILPATH, and MAILCHECK shell variables (see Section 5.2 [Bash Variables], page 71). - 14.
+Expansion errors due to references to unbound shell variables after 'set -u' has been enabled will not cause the shell to exit (see Section 4.3.1 [The Set Builtin], page 60). - 15.
+The shell will not exit on expansion errors caused by var being unset or null in \${var:?word} expansions (see Section 3.5.3 [Shell Parameter Expansion], page 23). - 16.
 Redirection errors encountered by shell builtins will not cause the shell to exit. - 17.
-When running in POSIX mode, a special builtin returning an error status will not cause the shell to exit (see Section 6.11 [Bash POSIX Mode], page 84). - 18.
-A failed exec will not cause the shell to exit (see Section 4.1 [Bourne Shell Builtins], page 35). - 19.
+When running in POSIX mode, a special builtin returning an error status will not cause the shell to exit (see Section 6.11 [Bash POSIX Mode], page 96). - 18.
+A failed exec will not cause the shell to exit (see Section 4.1 [Bourne Shell Builtins], page 42). - 19.
 Parser syntax errors will not cause the shell to exit. - 20.
-Simple spelling correction for directory arguments to the cd builtin is enabled by default (see the description of the cdspell option to the shopt builtin in Section 4.3.2 [The Shopt Builtin], page 55). - 21.
-The shell will check the value of the TMOUT variable and exit if a command is not read within the specified number of seconds after printing \$PS1 (see Section 5.2 [Bash Variables], page 61).
+Simple spelling correction for directory arguments to the cd builtin is enabled by default (see the description of the cdspell option to the shopt builtin in Section 4.3.2 [The Shopt Builtin], page 64). - 21.
+The shell will check the value of the TMOUT variable and exit if a command is not read within the specified number of seconds after printing \$PS1 (see Section 5.2 [Bash Variables], page 71).